Sven-I-Am/php-blackjack/README.md

 #### create the base classes :x:
 1. create class `Player` in the file `Player.php` :heavy_check_mark:
 2. create a class `Blackjack` in the file `Blackjack.php` :heavy_check_mark:
-3. In the constructor of the `Player` class :x:
-   * Make it expect the `Deck` object as a parameter. :x:
+3. In the constructor of the `Player` class expect `Deck` object passed from `Blackjack`class as parameter then draw 2 cards for the player using drawCard(). :heavy_check_mark:
-   * Pass this `Deck` from the `Blackjack` constructor. :x:
-   * Now draw 2 cards for the player.
-You have to use an existing method for this from the Deck class. :x:
 4. Go back to the `Player` class and add the following logic in your empty methods: :x:
    * `getScore` loops over all the cards and return the total value of that player. :x:
    * `hasLost` will return the `bool` of the lost property. :x: